New Changes for Fiscal Year 2021:

-The newest cycle of the Jane.
-E. Lawton Conservation Loan Program is now open and accepting applications.
-The Lawton Program has undergone some changes for FY20 due to newly passed legislation (House Bill 170) which allows Maryland State Agencies access to the program in addition to Maryland non-profit organizations, local governments, and businesses.
+The Lawton Program has undergone some changes since FY20 due to newly passed legislation (House Bill 170) which allows Maryland State Agencies access to the program in addition to Maryland's non-profit organizations, local governments, and businesses.

-A total of $2,050,000 Lawton Loan Program funds is available in FY20.
+A total of $2,050,000 Lawton Loan Program funds are available in FY21.
 Those funds will be divided during the half of the fiscal year, based on the type of borrower.
-During the first half of the fiscal year, State agencies have access to have $1,200,000 set-aside and the remaining $850,000 is reserved for non-profits, local governments, and qualified Maryland businesses.
+During the first half of the fiscal year, State agencies have access to have $1,200,000 set-aside, and the remaining $850,000 is reserved for non-profits, local governments, and qualified Maryland businesses.
 Additionally, $205,000 is exclusively for non-profit organizations for the first three months of the year.
-After the first three months, the non-profit organization set-aside is lifted; similarly, after the first six months of the fiscal year the set-aside for State agencies is also lifted and applicants from all sectors may apply for any remaining FY20 Lawton loan funds on a first-come, first served basis.
+After the first three months, the non-profit organization set-aside is lifted; similarly, after the first six months of the fiscal year the set-aside for State agencies is also lifted and applicants from all sectors may apply for any remaining FY21 Lawton Loan funds on a first-come, first-served basis.

 ***MEA reserves the right to modify these terms of availability at any time.